I've fallen, and I can't get up!: Origins

 The line was spoken by actress Dorothy McHugh in a 1987 LifeCall television commercial.
 LifeCall subscribers, mostly seniors and disabled people, would receive a pendant which, when activated, would allow the user to speak into an audio receiving device and talk directly with a dispatch service, without the need to reach a telephone.
 The service was designed to appeal particularly to seniors who lived alone and who might experience a medical emergency, such as a fall, which would leave them alert but immobile and unable to reach a telephone.

 In 1989, LifeCall began running commercials that contained a scene wherein an elderly woman, identified by a dispatcher as "Mrs. Fletcher", uses the medical alert pendant after having fallen in the bathroom.
 After falling, Mrs. Fletcher speaks the phrase "I've fallen, and I can't get up!", after which the dispatcher informs her that he is sending help.
 Edith Fore (née Edith Americus DeVirgilis; 1916–1997) portrayed Mrs. Fletcher, with a stuntperson performing the fall itself.
-Fore claimed in a 1990 interview to have invented the line herself during a script conference.

-Life Alert later reported having used the "I've fallen" dialogue in a 1985 commercial, where a male actor delivers the line.
+The origins of the line are in dispute.
+Fore claimed in a 1990 interview to have invented the "I've fallen" line herself during a script conference; whereas competitor Life Alert claimed to have originated the line in a 1985 commercial, where it was delivered by a male actor.